YatinShekhar/8-Week-SQL-Challenge/Case Study 1: Danny's Diner/README.md

 | B           | 940          |
 | C           | 360          |

+- Customer A has total 860 points\
+- Customer B has maximum of all that is 940 points\
+- Customer C has least points that is 360

 ## **10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi -how many points do customer A and B have at the end of January?**

 ### **Assumption**
-Since it is not instructed clearly whether to include points before the customer joins the program or not,\
+_Since it is not instructed clearly whether to include points before the customer joins the program or not,\
-I have considered to include points only after the program is joined
+I have considered to include points only after the program is joined_

 ```sql
 with cte as